martinbuberl/VersionTasks/README.md

 ### Show me the codez

-If you want to see everything working together dig into this small C# console application:
+If you want to see everything working together dig into this small [console application sample][sample].

-- [github.com/martinbuberl/VersionTasks.Sample][sample]

 ## Installation